cajal/foundation/README.md

 # foundation

-Pipeline for foundation data and models of the visual cortex.
+Pipeline for recordings and models of the visual cortex.

 ## Setup